no-1ankush/java-challenges/src/com/java/challenges/linkedlist/addnumbers/README.md

-# Two Sum in an Array
+# Add Two Linked List

 ## Problem Statement: ##

-Given an array of integers, return indices of the two numbers such that they add up to a specific target.

-**Assumption:**
-* Each input would have exactly one solution.
-* Same element can not be used twice.
+Given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order and each of their nodes contain a single digit.
+Add the two numbers and return it as a linked list.

+You may assume the two numbers do not contain any leading zero, except the number 0 itself.

 ## Sample Input/Output: ##